dsvi/archivarius/readme.md

 You can get a pre-built static binary for linux with no side dependencies [here.](https://github.com/dsvi/archivarius/releases)

 Or you can build it yourself from sources.
-The only dependencies are libacl and libzstd (`libacl1-dev libzstd1-dev` package for Ubuntu) and a C++20 conformant compiler:
+The only dependencies are libacl and libzstd (`libacl1-dev libzstd-dev` package for Ubuntu 20.04) and a C++20 conformant compiler.
+Clang with libc++ produces the most efficient code for the tool.
+To build, make sure you have clang, libc++ and lld installed on your system.
+For ubuntu 20.04 the packages are `clang libc++-dev libc++abi-dev lld`.
+You will also need ninja or make, and cmake 3.15 or newer.
+You can get it from your package manager or https://github.com/Kitware/CMake/releases/

+Now you are ready to configure the build

     git clone https://github.com/dsvi/archivarius.git
     cd archivarius